oupadhyay/iGGSO/README.md

-# HUSO
+# iGGSO

-An app that provides everything a competitor would ever want or need at a Harvard University Science Olympiad Tournanent.
+An app that provides everything a competitor would ever want or need at a Golden Gate Invitational Science Olympiad Tournanent.

-Learn more about the app by downloading HUSO on the App Store or reading the documentation below.

 ## Screenshots: